 - To what extent would the successful completion of the project improve the quality of our students’ learning experience?

 - To what extent would the proposed educational enhancements be generalizable across the campus?

-Priority will be given to those proposals that build on the 2018 Faculty Retreat theme of “Educating Students as Difference-Makers.”
-Suggested areas are: innovative strategies, assignments, and/or tools to enhance student learning and assessment; creative methods and strategies to present information and content in different ways, expanding the learning environment.
+Priority will be given to those proposals that build on the 2019 Faculty Retreat theme of “Transformative Assignments: Mobilizing Students to be Creators.”
+Suggested areas are innovative strategies, assignments, and/or tools to enhance student learning; creative methods and strategies to present information and content in different ways; diverse, authentic assessments, or ways expanding the learning environment.

 - Instructor name

 - Course name